sean6369/tp/docs/UserGuide.md

 - **Start each session fresh**: Use `list --all` to check what projects you have
 - **Use descriptive project names**: Makes filtering and organizing easier later
 - **Set realistic deadlines**: Helps with priority management and sorting
-- **Export regularly**: Since data doesn't persist, save important snapshots throughout your work session
+- **Export for reports**: Use export to create human-readable snapshots for meetings, sharing, or backups
 - **Combine filter + sort + export**: Create custom reports for different contexts (meetings, weekly reviews, etc.)

 ### Command Usage